Dvisacker/arbitrum-node/README.md

 ## Additional Information

-- The node data is stored in the `./data` directory.
+- The bulk of the data is stored in the docker data directory (on MacOS, this is `~/Library/Containers/com.docker.docker/Data/vms/0/data/`).
 - The node exposes RPC on ports 8547 and 8548.
-- Make sure to keep your `.env` file secure and do not share it publicly.